mesg-foundation/docs/guide/quick-start-guide.md

 # Quick Start Guide

-This step-by-step guide will show you how to create an application that sends a Discord invitation email when a webhook is called.
+This step-by-step guide will show you how to create an application that get the ERC20 token balance of a Ethereum account every 10 seconds and send it to a Webhook.

 [[toc]]